d2cio/docs/docs/platform/ssh-sftp.md

 - Open [settings menu](https://panel.d2c.io/settings) or a host page
 - Find Public keys block and click **New key**
 - Give key a name
 - Choose SFTP.
-You can give access to all services or a certain one
+When you choose a service you will be redirected to that directory after connection
 - Paste your public SSH key to a key field
 - Click **Add key**